feenkcom/gtoolkit.com/pages/index.md

     <div class="row">
       <div class="col-lg-5 offset-lg-1">
         <h2>Queryable</h2>
-        <p class="lead">Every knowledge base case be accessed from a snippet inside itself.
+        <p class="lead">Every knowledge base can be accessed from a snippet inside itself.
 This then allows you to explore and extend Lepiter from itself.</p>
         <div class="sample">
           <img src="/assets/pictures/lepiter-program.png"/>
           <div class="picture-caption">